Natasha Stott Despoja: Leader of the Democrats

+Post-leadership

+Stott Despoja remained active in the Senate and the Democrats after resigning as leader.
+The party's fortunes continued to decline under new leader Andrew Bartlett.
+In the 2004 election they failed to elect any senators, leaving only the four elected in 2001: Stott Despoja, Andrew Bartlett, Lyn Allison, and Andrew Murray.

-In 2004, Stott Despoja took 11 weeks' leave from the Senate following the birth of her first child before returning to full duties as Democrat spokesperson on, inter alia, Higher Education, Status of Women, and Work and Family.
+In 2004, Stott Despoja took 11 weeks' leave from the Senate following the birth of her first child.
+She returned to full duties as spokesperson for Higher Education, Science and Biotechnology, Women, Privacy, Territories and Local Government, and Work and Family.

-During her political career she also introduced 24 Private Member's Bills on issues including paid maternity leave, the Republic, genetic privacy, stem cells, captioning and same sex marriage.
+During her career, Stott Despoja introduced 24 private member's bills on issues including paid maternity leave, the Republic, genetic privacy, stem cells, captioning, and same-sex marriage.
 Stott Despoja regularly attends the Sydney Gay and Lesbian Mardi Gras.

-On 22 October 2006, after undergoing emergency surgery for an ectopic pregnancy, she announced that she would not be contesting the 2007 election to extend her term beyond 30 June 2008.
+On 22 October 2006, after undergoing emergency surgery for an ectopic pregnancy, she announced that she would not contest the 2007 election and would leave office at the expiration of her term on 30 June 2008.
 She was the Australian Democrats' longest-serving senator.
-Her retirement coincided with the ending of her party's federal parliamentary representation; the Democrats' support had collapsed after 2002 and they won no seats at the 2004 and 2007 half-senate elections.
+As in 2004, the Democrats elected no senators in 2007, and Stott Despoja's retirement coincided with the end of her party's federal parliamentary representation.

-Party leadership

-Stott Despoja became the leader of her party on 6 April 2001.
-The preceding leader Meg Lees left the party in the following year.
-Stott Despoja faced criticism with calm resolution from Democrat senators and the general public, but she opted to resign on 21 August 2002 after 16 months.
-She had been faced with little alternative after four of her six colleagues - the so-called "Gang of Four" - forced a ten-point reform agenda upon her.
-The agenda was proposed by John Cherry and she was opposed to its content.
-She announced her resignation in a speech to the Senate, concluding with a "pledge to bring the party back home to the members again", and referring to her colleagues' attitude towards her.

-She was replaced as leader by Bartlett following a membership ballot interval during which Brian Greig acted in the position.

 Post-political career

-Stott Despoja has been a casual host on ABC 891 radio, a guest panellist on Channel 10's The Project and a columnist for the Australian business news website Business Spectator.
+Stott Despoja has been a casual host on ABC Radio Adelaide, a guest panellist on Channel 10's The Project and a columnist for the Australian business news website Business Spectator.
+She has also been a columnist for The Advertiser and an honorary visiting research fellow at the University of Adelaide.

+She was on the board of the Burnet Institute (Australia's largest virology and communicable disease research institute) from 2008 until December 2013.
+On 21 July 2015, Stott Despoja returned to the Burnet Institute as a patron.
+She was no longer a patron by May 2023.

+In 2010, she taught a course at winter school at the University of Adelaide with former foreign minister Alexander Downer, called "The Practice of Australian Politics".

-She was a board member of non-profit organisations the South Australian Museum (SAM) from 2009 to 2013; the Museum of Australian Democracy (MOAD) from 2010 to 2013; and the Advertising Standards Board (ASB) from 2008 to 2013.
-She was a deputy chair at beyondblue (Australia's national depression initiative).
+She was a board member of non-profit organisations the South Australian Museum from 2009 to 2013; the Museum of Australian Democracy from 2010 to 2013; and the Advertising Standards Board from 2008 to 2013.
+She was a deputy chair at beyondblue, Australia's national depression initiative.

-She has been an ambassador for Ovarian Cancer Australia (OCA), The Orangutan Project (TOP); Cancer Australia; secondbite; and the HIV/AIDS anti-stigma campaign, ENUF, (along with her husband Ian Smith).
+She has been an ambassador for Ovarian Cancer Australia, The Orangutan Project; Cancer Australia; secondbite; and the HIV/AIDS anti-stigma campaign, ENUF (along with her husband Ian Smith).

-She was on the board of the Burnet Institute (Australia's largest virology and communicable disease research institute) from 2008 until December 2013, when Foreign Minister Julie Bishop announced the appointment of Stott Despoja as Australia's new Ambassador for Women and Girls, a role she held until 2016.
-This involved visiting some 45 countries to promote women's economic empowerment and leadership and to help reduce violence against women and girls.